 ‘Anything but dull, darling,’ were the words of wisdom Fliss Chester’s mother gave her as a teenager, and she’s tried to live up to them.
 Her varied career has included years as a sub editor and writer for Ideal Home, an interior designer, a freelance journalist, a short foray into the world of finance, and most recently a wine buff and Head of Gin (honestly, that's a real job) at the independent wine shop she runs with her husband.
 Oh, and of course a novelist!
 Having spent many years in London, Fliss now lives in the Surrey Hills with her husband and their cat – both of whom are extremely supportive of her writing.
 Although it's arguable that the cat has ulterior motives for wanting Fliss – or perhaps just her lap – at home more often...

-Snowballs is Fliss’s first novel and is a romp around the mountains – think Made in Chelsea meets Ski Sunday with an added dash of romance.
-It’s set in those hedonistic twenty-something years when the world’s your oyster, except you’re not sure if you’re allergic to seafood or not… The first in a planned series, it will be published in early 2018 by Orion.
+Snowballs! is Fliss’s first novel and is a romp around the mountains – think Made in Chelsea meets Ski Sunday with an added dash of romance.
+It’s set in those hedonistic twenty-something years when the world’s your oyster, except you’re not sure if you’re allergic to seafood or not… The first in a planned series, it was published in January by Orion.
+The sequel, Corkscrew!, will be published in June 2018.